Friday, October 11, 2019

 Another point is that perhaps that I have too *many* interests.
 So I like pretty much all forms of SF and Fantasy, including but not limited to: novels, comics (though almost no superheroes), video games, movies and television shows - plus associated websites, podcasts, magazines and a smattering of toys / figurines / collectables.
 But I also like a lot of more "ordinary" TV output too - things that my wife and I watch together like "Mindhunter" or "The Grand Tour" or "Last Week Tonight with John Oliver".
 If I am spreading myself too thin across too many options, no wonder there is a far greater chance that I will not be able to keep up with things, let alone write about any of them.

-Let's not even start on the time spent playing games on my mobile phone, looking at websites (especially the horribly addictive eBay) or using social media.
+Let's not even start on the time spent playing games or doom-scrolling through social media on my mobile phone.
 How many hours do I spend doing that now?
 Probably a lot more than I'd like to admit.
 I've doubtless squandered several hours a week.
 Bit by bit I'm using up free time.

 It's also worth considering that in at least the TV and movie arenas, the rise of streaming services and the dominance of mega-budget superhero shared worlds has meant that SF&F genre fiction is now more mainstream than ever before.
 Every week there seems to be another new Netflix or Amazon show that piques my interest.
 Surely there isn't anyone that can keep up with it all - unless they are fully retired from work, live alone and never need need to go shopping, clean the house or cook for themselves !